 Information on child benefit may be of interest to you because:

-- your parents can receive child benefit for you up to the age of 25 if you are still in education or training
+- your parents can receive child benefit for you up to the age of 25 if you are still in education.

 - you may be able to claim child benefit for yourself if your parents do not support you